WHAT IS MASS ?

 In order to explain the existence of mass of elementary particles, suddenly we need a field!
 Not only do we need a field, but we need the Higgs field which existence, until recently, was neither needed, nor discovered.
 Indeed, Higgs field clearly seems to have a provisional and logically incomplete character, as opposed to my postulate.

-The most important implication of this postulate would be that such “mass”, neither being an inherent property of matter, nor depending on some additional, specialized field that perfectly and homogeneously fills the entire Universe in addition to everything else in it, could be increased, decreased, completely nullified, or even made “negative”, as a result of physically influencing the “interference pattern” that constitute it.
+The most important implication of this postulate would be that such “mass”, or more precisely its inertia, neither being an inherent property of matter, nor depending on some additional, specialized field that perfectly and homogeneously fills the entire Universe in addition to everything else in it, could be increased, decreased, completely nullified, or even made “negative”, as a result of physically influencing the “interference pattern” that constitute it.

 Mass should be treated on the same footing as energy and momentum